inttter/iinter.me/content/using-discid.md

 ---
 title: "Using discid"
 date: "March 11, 2024"
-lastUpdated: "16/04/2024 20:15"
+lastUpdated: "24/04/2024 18:54"
 author: "Inter"
 description: How I use my tool, discid, to find people's statuses on Discord, directly from the command line.
-slug: using-discid
 ---

-A few weeks ago, I made a tool called [**discid**](https://discid.xyz).
-In a short summary, it's a command-line tool to check a user's Discord status using [Lanyard](https://github.com/phineas/lanyard).
+A few weeks ago, I made a command-line tool called [discid](https://discid.xyz).
+In a brief summary, it lets you check a user's Discord status using [Lanyard](https://github.com/phineas/lanyard).

 Lanyard lets you expose your Discord presence and activities to a RESTful API. discid uses Lanyard to fetch users' statuses, and provides that information in a neat form in the command line.

-To install discid, run the following in your terminal:
+To install discid, run this command in your terminal.

 ```bash
 npm install -g discid
 ```

-This will globally install the package, so you can run it from anywhere on your machine.
+### Getting Started

-To find someone's user ID, run this code in the terminal, replacing <kbd>userID</kbd> with the ID of the user you want to check the status of:
+To find someone's user ID, run the following in the terminal, replacing <kbd>userID</kbd> with the 18-character ID of the user you want to check the status of:

 ```bash
 discid <userID>